Aden's Dream

 Aden had once dreamed of being a concert pianist like his mother.
 But dreams were for the talented, not boys like him, whose mother passed on, leaving her loving husband to replace her with an Indian bride.
 Not that Aden was bitter about it.

-He blew his nose on a clean handkerchief as he remembered his beautiful mother.
-As long as she was alive, she had sent Aden to private school and got him the best tutors who knew how to draw out Aden's talent.
+He blew his nose on a clean handkerchief, remembering his beautiful mother.
+As long as she was alive, she had sent Aden to private school and had hired the best tutors who knew how to draw out his talent.
 But, too soon, she went away, leaving Aden and his dreams unfulfilled.
 His father had taken a second wife, Susan, in the hope of finding a mother for him.

 Susan was a sweet stepmother, unlike what you read in the fairytales.
 Only Aden soon had a stepbrother, Freddie, who was loved more than him.
 Freddie was brilliant and seemed to have a flair for the piano right from his birth.
 At three, he was already moving his five fingers individually.
 Their music teacher confirmed what Aden had already guessed: Freddie will be a great musician … he is gifted.
 Aden will need to work to get there.